StevenMamet/qiime2-P2IRC/README.md

 ## QIIME2 for P2IRC canola
 The .py file in this git was written for running on a server.
 Here I've tweaked it for a local machine (read: mostly made it shorter).

-## Step 1: Install and activate miniconda and qiime.
+## Step 1: Install miniconda and qiime.

 ##### Linux (server)
 ````